Rooney family: Steelers ownership

 The Rooneys have been credited for much of the team's success.
 The fundamental approach of the Rooneys to managing the franchise has largely been through patience and consistency, both of which the ownership is renowned for.
-An example of the team's stability is that there have been only three head coaches employed since 1969, the fewest for any team in American professional sports during that time frame.
+An example of the team's stability is that there were only three head coaches employed from 1969 to 2025, the fewest for any team in American professional sports during that time frame, with all three coaches leaving on their own accord and none having officially been fired.
 This approach has proven to be rewarding, given that the Steelers have won six Super Bowls in the post AFL–NFL merger era – with all three coaches (Chuck Noll, Bill Cowher, and Mike Tomlin) having won at least one Super Bowl and two AFC championships apiece – and the team being a playoff contender in most years.

 Dan Rooney's influence as chairman of the league's diversity committee made it a requirement for any team seeking a new head coach to include an interview with at least one ethnic minority candidate during that process.
 For this reason, the practice has become known as the "Rooney Rule".

 The Rooneys are the finest people, the people I most respect in American sports ownership.
 I've always felt that way.
 And there's no reason to change.
 They are people of integrity and character.
 The way they put the Steelers together, to hire a man like Chuck Noll, to emphasize the team concept.
 I have a whole transcendental feeling for the Steelers and the Rooneys and Pittsburgh.